mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 sudo apt install nodejs && rake db:migrate
 ```

-If rake complains that `Sprockets::Railtie::ManifestNeededError: Expected to find a manifest file in 'app/assets/config/manifest.js'`, then you need to create that file and put some stuff in it:
+If rake complains that `Sprockets::Railtie::ManifestNeededError: Expected to find a manifest file in 'app/assets/config/manifest.js'`, then you need to create that file and put some stuff in it by running the following in the terminal:

 ```shell
 mkdir -p app/assets/config